Josh-Decime/Notes/2025/9 September/September_2025_Notes.md

+# 9/10/2025
+I am shocked & amazed at how far along seance is after just one day!
+My day was packed & I barely had any time to work on this, but it can already connect & answer questions!!!
+There are definitely many things to work out to get it all flowing smoothly but it is so much further along than I would have imagined it would be in a single day!
+Especially when I spent most of the day working on other projects.
+There is a lot more I want to say about it, but it's already getting late, I need to be off to sleep.

 # 9/9/2025
 Since deployment is fresh in my mind from yesterday I deployed Geist-Chatbot.
 So much easier this time around.
 Hopefully this sticks in my mind for next time, granted it will probably be a while since I don't have any website projects I’m working on currently.
 After I finish this AI agent there are some other agent workflows I wanted to try, like LangGraph & MCP servers.
 I also want to make another VR project!
 I really enjoyed the last one I did, even though it was a work project.
 I would like to make a small VR game just for fun!
 There is just not enough time in the world for everything I want to do!
 I have so much client work to do right now, I think it's going to slow down my AI Agent project for this month.
 I’ll keep moving along with whatever time I have available.